About Sunbear Squad, Inc.

 Our watchwords are: Watch, Listen, Call.
 We encourage everyone to always WATCH and LISTEN for evidence of animals in distress, and CALL the authorities immediately for expert assistance.
 Let the professionals decide if there is a problem, if there is a doubt.

 We are an all-volunteer, non-profit humane awareness organization with 501(c)3 status.
 Your donations are tax-deductible to the fullest extent allowable by law.
-Server space is donated by No Bare Feet.
+EI number is 14-1932593.

 Our organization formed because of the Sunbear tragedy in 2002.